vicharak-in/shrike_fpga/README.md

 ### Note

-We are building a ecosystem for learners makers and hobbist around shrike and the projects that will follow in the future thus we request you comtribution in the same.
-Join our communities across all the platfroms ,pitch and showcase your ideas with Shrike.
+We are building a ecosystem for learners makers and hobbist around shrike and the projects that will follow in the future thus we request you contribution in the same.
+Join our communities across all the platforms ,pitch and showcase your ideas with Shrike.

 Thank You